DanielSundberg/CashKoll/README.md

 # CashKoll
-Personal finance tracker created with simplicity and privacy in mind (the data never leaves your computer).
+Personal finance manager created with simplicity and privacy in mind (the data never leaves your computer).

-Port to .Net 7 of the Excel sheet I've been using to track my personal finances.
+This project started with and Excel sheet I've been using to track my personal finances.
+Created this port to .Net 7 and Blazor mostly to learn the Blazor UI framework.

 ## Features
 * Show cash spent on different categories of expenses